keboola/connection-docs/storage/tables/index.md

 the transformations.
 Also, some writers, e.g., the [Snowflake writer](/writers/database/snowflake/) use the table metadata to [pre-fill the table columns](/writers/database/snowflake/#table-configuration) configuration for you.

-Even if a data type is available for a column, that column is always stored as a text --- keep this in mind especially in [Transformations](/manipulation/transformations/mappings/#output-mapping) where the output is always cast to a text.
+Even if a data type is available for a column, that column is always stored as text --- keep this in mind especially in [Transformations](/manipulation/transformations/mappings/#output-mapping), where the output is always cast to text.
 The basic idea behind this is that a text type has the best interoperability, so this averts many issues (e.g., some date values stored in a MySQL database might not be accepted by a Snowflake database and vice-versa).